ilkilab/agorakube/docs/CONTRIBUTING.md

 # How to contribute

-I'm really glad you're reading this, because we need volunteer developers to hel                                                                             p this project come to fruition.
+I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.

 We want you working on things you're excited about.